 How to Report Suspicious Emails, Webpages, Ads, and Phone Calls

-MyChargeBack takes phishing (as described below) and spoofing attempts on our customers very seriously.
+MyChargeBack takes phishing (as described below) and spoofing attacks against our clients and leads very seriously.
 If you received an email that purportedly came from MyChargeBack but you suspect that it actually did not, or clicked onto a spoofed MyChargeBack website or received a phone call from a scammer impersonating a MyChargeBack representative, follow these instructions:

 - Forward the entire email, website URL, ad, or telephone number to our dedicated team at [email protected]